-Taking Epilim may make you put on weight.
+Taking Epilim Chrono may make you put on weight.
 Talk to your GP, specialist or pharmacist about how this will affect you.
 Blood tests

 Your GP and/or specialist may request blood tests and liver function tests before and during your treatment with this medicine.
-Epilim can change the levels of liver enzymes shown in blood tests.
+Epilim Chrono can change the levels of liver enzymes shown in blood tests.
 This can mean that your or your child's liver is not working properly.

-Other medicines and Epilim
+Other medicines and Epilim Chrono

 Tell your GP, specialist or pharmacist if you are taking, have recently taken or might take any other medicines.
 This includes medicines you buy without a prescription, including herbal medicines.
-This is because Epilim can affect the way some other medicines work.
-Also, some medicines can affect the way Epilim works.
+This is because Epilim Chrono can affect the way some other medicines work.
+Also, some medicines can affect the way Epilim Chrono works.

-In particular, check with your GP, specialist or pharmacist if you are taking any of the following: • Some medicines used for pain and inflammation
+In particular, check with your GP, specialist or pharmacist if you are taking any of the following:

-- Some medicines used for pain and inframmation (salicylates) such as aspirin.
-Some other medicines used to treat fits (epilepsy) see section 3, 'Patients taking other medicines for fits'.
-This includes medicines such as phenobarbital, primidone, phenytoin, carbamazepine, rufinamide, topiramate, acetazolamide, lamotrigine and felbamate.
-Cannabidiol (used to treat epilepsy and other conditions). - Medicines used to calm emotional and mental health disorders (including schizophrenia, bipolar disorder and depression) such as quetiapine, diazepam and olanzapine. - Monoamine oxidase inhibitors (MAOIs) such as moclobemide (used to treat depression and anxiety), selegiline (used to treat Parkinson's disease), linezolid (used to treat infections)
+Some medicines used for pain and inflammation (salicylates) such as aspirin.

+Some other medicines used to treat fits (epilepsy) - see section 3, 'Patients taking other medicines for fits'.
+This includes medicines such as phenobarbital, primidone, phenytoin, carbamazepine, rufinamide, topiramate. acetazolamide, lamotrigine and felbamate.

-- Anticoagulants such as warfarin used to thin the blood and prevent clots.
-Your doctor may change your dose of the blood hinning medicine and monitor your treatment closely. - Zidovudine and protease inhibitors such as lopinavir and ritonavir - used to treat HIV infection and AIDs. - Carbapenem agents (antibiotics used to treat bacterial infections) such as panipenem imipenem meropenem rifampicin and erythromycin.
-The combination of Epilim and carbapenems should be avoided because it may decrease the effect of your medicine. - Some anti-infectives that contain pivalate (e.g., pivampicillin, adefovir dipivoxil). • Some medicines used to treat or prevent malaria such as - mefloquine and chloroquin Temozolomide - used to treat cancer. - Cimetidine used to treat stomach ulcers. - Cholestyramine used to lower blood fat (cholesterol) levels.
-Nimodipine - used to treat bleeding in the brain - (subarachnoid haemorrhage) - Propofol used for anaesthesia. - Oestrogen-containing products (including some birth control Metamizole - used to treat pain and fever. • Methotrexate - used to treat cancer and inflammatory - diseases. - Epilim with alcohol Alcohol intake is not recommended during treatment.
+Cannabidiol (used to treat epilepsy and other conditions).

+Medicines used to calm emotional and mental health disorders (including schizophrenia, bipolar disorder and depression) such as quetiapine, diazepam and olanzapine.

+- Monoamine oxidase inhibitors (MAOIs) such as moclobemide (used to treat depression and anxiety), selegiline (used to treat Parkinson's disease), linezolid (used to treat infections). - Anticoagulants such as warfarin used to thin the blood and prevent clots.
+Your doctor may change your dose of the blood thinning medicine and monitor your treatment closely.

+Zidovudine and protease inhibitors such as lopinavir and ritonavir - used to treat HIV infection and AIDs.

+Carbapenem agents (antibiotics used to treat bacterial infections) such as panipenem, imipenem, meropenem, rifampicin and erythromycin.
+The combination of Epilim Chrono and carbapenems should be avoided because it may decrease the effect of your medicine.

+Some anti-infectives that contain pivalate (e.g., pivampicillin, adefovir dipivoxil).

+Some medicines used to treat or prevent malaria such as mefloquine and chloroquine.

+Temozolomide - used to treat cancer.

+- Cimetidine used to treat stomach ulcers. - Cholestyramine used to lower blood fat (cholesterol) levels. - Nimodipine used to treat bleeding in the brain (subarachnoid haemorrhage).

+Propofol - used for anaesthesia.

+Oestrogen-containing products (including some birth control pills).

+Metamizole - used to treat pain and fever.

+Methotrexate - used to treat cancer and inflammatory diseases.

+Epilim Chrono with alcohol

+Alcohol intake is not recommended during treatment.